-This study was planned to assess the response of serratiopeptidase in patients with carpal tunnel syndrome.
 Twenty patients with carpal tunnel syndrome were evaluated clinically.
 After baseline electrophysiological studies, these patients were given serrapeptase 10 mg twice daily with initial short course of nimesulide.
 Clinical and electrophysiological reassessment was done after 6 weeks.
 Sixty five percent of serrapeptase cases showed significant clinical improvement which was supported by improvement in electrophysiological parameters.
 Recurrence was reported in four cases.
 No significant side effect was observed.
 Serrapeptase therapy may proved to be a useful alternative mode of conservative treatment.
 Larger study may be further helpful to establish the role of serrapeptase therapy in carpal tunnel syndrome.

 Ear, nose and throat

 Evaluation of Serratia peptidase in acute or chronic inflammation of otorhinolaryngology pathology: a multicentre, double-blind, randomized trial versus placebo.

 J Int Med Res.
 1990.